mattheworiordan/ably-cli/prd.md

 $ ably rooms typing subscribe -> subscribe to typing indicators and show who is typing and stops typing in realtime
 $ ably rooms typing start -> start typing, and remain typing until the CLI is terminated

+$ ably spaces -> Topic for Ably Spaces
+$ ably spaces members subscribe -> show the complete list of members present, then show events of who is entering or leaving, until the script is terminated.
+$ ably spaces members enter -> enter a space and remain present until the script is terminated.
+Show who is entering and leaving whilst present.
+$ ably spaces locations set -> allow a location to be set, and remain at this location until the script is terminated.
+Show other location changes whilst the script is running.
+$ ably spaces locations subscribe -> subcribe to the set of locations, show all locations, and then show location changes as they happen
+$ ably spaces locations get-all -> show all current locations for a space and then exit
+$ ably spaces cursors set -> allows a specific x and y location to be set, but if not position is set, then the client will simulate movements of a mouse moving periodically.
+$ ably spaces cursors subscribe -> show a table of all cursors and their positions, and show changes as they happen.
+Use colour coding to show when changes have been made, and after 2s revert back to the default colour.
+$ ably spaces cursors get-all -> retrieve all current cursors, show the details, and exit.
+$ ably spaces locks acquire -> acquire a lock for the provided ID, and keep that lock until the script is terminated.
+Show any other changes to locks whilst the script is running.
+$ ably spaces locks subscribe -> show a table of all locks and show live updates.
+Use colour coding to show when changes have been made, and after 2s revert back to the default colour.
+$ ably spaces locks get -> a lock ID argument is required, confirm if a lock exists or not and show the lock if one does exist
+$ ably spaces locks get-all -> show a list of all locks and exit

 $ ably logs -> Topic for streaming and retrieving logs
 $ ably logs channel-lifecycle subscribe -> Stream logs from [meta]channel.lifecycle meta channel, see https://ably.com/docs/metadata-stats/metadata/subscribe#channel-lifecycle for types of evetns, and the data type.
 $ ably logs connection-lifecycle subscribe -> Stream logs from [meta]connection.lifecycle meta channel.